aidenybai/lucia/src/vdom/README.md

 ex. l-on:click.prevent="this.click()"
 ```

-Logic through the directive is supported by property computation, which runs the value through a sandbox, binded with the view and grabs the output.
+Logic through the directive is supported by property computation, which runs the value through a sandbox, binded with the state and grabs the output.
 In this value, you are also able to access "magic properties", prefixed with `$`, such as `$el` without referencing `this`.